 You may not realize this, but a large portion of your claim costs may come from the same location, department, or group of employees.
 If you don’t pay attention to the root cause of the loss, you may spend money on repetitive claims that can be easily avoided.

 Don’t take the time to accept your requests, but take some time to find out why.
-Your insurance company will be pleased that you have played such an active role in preventing losses, making losses likely bring you better premiums.
+Your insurance policy company will be pleased that you have played such an active role in preventing losses, making losses likely bring you better premiums.
 You can also reduce the coverage of areas where events or claims are rarely seen.

 - Implement risk reduction strategies as much as possible